Rules For Subtracting And Adding Integers

 Professional Insights

-Experienced math educators emphasize the importance of providing students with ample opportunities to practice adding and subtracting integers in a variety of contexts.
+Experienced math educators point out the importance of providing students with ample opportunities to practice adding and subtracting integers in a variety of contexts.
 This includes:

 1. Using number lines: Number lines can help students visualize the addition and subtraction of integers.